 This would be helpful information to provide to parents as well so that they could know specifically which vowel team spellings to practice at home.

-Kinesthetic learners will love this idea!
+This activity is the perfect fit for kinesthetic learners.
 Write vowel teams on a large beach ball.
 Have the students throw and catch the ball in teams.
-When a student catches the ball, they have to say the correct sound of the vowel team that their hand lands on.
+When students catch the ball, they have to say the correct sound of the vowel team that their hands land on.

 This could help to ensure that students are not only memorizing the spelling of the vowel teams, but they are also understanding the sound made by those vowel teams.